tomgutman/golden-datasets/scripts/README.md

 ### SV Benchmark

-First of all clone the repo:
+First of all, clone the devel branch of the repo:

 ```shell
 git clone -b devel https://github.com/EUCANCan/golden-datasets.git